Occupational Therapy (OT) Services

-When people require occupational therapy due to an injury at work, we may refer them to our network of Community Occupational Therapy (COT) providers.
-This network is made up of providers who have long-term contracts with us.
+When people require occupational therapy due to an injury at work, we may refer them to our providers in the Occupational Therapy (OT) Services network.
+This network is made up of clinicians who have long-term contracts with us.
 These contracts come up for bidding periodically.

 Overview of services

-COT providers help injured workers acquire, retain and improve their independence and adaptive skills.
+Providers in our OT Services network help injured workers acquire, retain, and improve their independence and adaptive skills.
 The goal is to help them return to a productive life.
 Our contracted providers make services available in the home and/or in a community setting.

 Becoming a provider

-Our long-term Community Occupational Therapy Services contracts come up for bidding every few years.
+Our OT Services contracts come up for bidding every few years.
 To become a provider, you need to apply when the bidding process begins.

 We post notifications on Bid Opportunities when contracts are up for bidding.
 All the information you need, including how to submit your bid, will be available in the posted documents.